UPS Ground vs FedEx Ground

 Detailed Breakdown

 UPS Ground and FedEx Ground are the most directly comparable shipping services in the industry.
 Both offer 1-5 business day ground delivery across the continental US, both accept packages up to 150 lbs, and both provide detailed tracking.
 The differences are subtle but can matter.
 UPS Ground has historically been the benchmark for ground shipping reliability, with slightly better on-time rates in industry analyses.
 FedEx Ground, which uses independent contractors for delivery, has improved significantly and now offers competitive reliability.
 On pricing, UPS Ground tends to be $1-3 cheaper per package at retail rates, though FedEx frequently offers aggressive discounts to win business accounts.
 One notable difference: FedEx Home Delivery (included in FedEx Ground for residential addresses) offers evening delivery and Saturday service, while UPS Ground delivers during standard business hours.
 For ecommerce sellers shipping to homes, this can be a meaningful advantage.
+The decision is not which carrier to marry.
+It is which carrier wins each package, and whether you are buying that package at retail or below commercial rates.
+Both carriers raised rates roughly 5.9% effective late December 2025 through January 2026, so a $1-3 per-package gap and a 5.9% hike both compound on every single shipment you send.
+I'd Ship That puts discounted USPS, FedEx, and UPS labels in one place, below commercial rates, with no subscription and no minimums, so the carrier you ship is the cheaper one that day rather than the one you happened to set up an account with first.

 Key Takeaways